There's a story breaking today that this is a watershed event in American cultural history.

 Mark Belling sitting in for Rush Limbaugh.

-This story is breaking just today ABC News reporting five Egyptian men with maps of the New York City subway system and video of New York landmarks have been arrested by the Joint Terrorism Task Force in Newark, New Jersey.
+ABC News reporting, five Egyptian men with maps of the New York City subway system and video of New York landmarks have been arrested by the Joint Terrorism Task Force in Newark, New Jersey.

 FBI and law enforcement officials say the five men, four of whom are illegal immigrants, the other one is a fugitive from law enforcement, were arrested Sunday night following a tip received by the Newark Police Department.

-In addition to the subway maps and video, the men had trained schedules and $8,000 all in $20 and $50 bills.
+In addition to the subway maps and video, the men had train schedules and $8,000, all in $20,000 and $50 bills.

-One of the men answered the door allowed police to enter he claimed he had the maps because he had a new job as a street vendor FBI officials say that while the man men don't have any link to a terror network noted none of them could adequately explain the items that they had in their position or in their possession all five men Egyptian nationals.
+FBI officials say that while the men don't have any link to a terror network, noted none of them could adequately explain the items that they had in their position, in their possession, all five men, Egyptian nationals.

-I want to talk about a story in the New York Times today headline as recruiting suffers military reigns in abuses at boot camp.
+I want to talk about a story in the New York Times today.

-Eric Eckholm wrote this let me give you a few paragraphs here so you get a sense of where they're coming from Staff Sergeant Michael Rhodes until recently a driller of Army recruits at Fort Knox says he was only doing his job hammering civilians into soldiers who would not crack under the pressures of war.
+Staff Sergeant Michael Rhodes, until recently a driller of Army recruits at Fort Knox, says he was only doing his job hammering civilians into soldiers who would not crack under the pressures of war.

-Sergeant Rhodes's methods investigators said included punching a recruit in the stomach hitting him repeatedly in the chest and throwing another to the floor and calling him a fat nasty years ago such accusations if privates dared to voice them might have led to no more than a reprimand or a transfer for a drill sergeant.
+Sergeant Rhodes's methods, investigators said, included punching a recruit in the stomach, hitting him repeatedly in the chest, and throwing another to the floor and calling him a fat nasty.

-But Sergeant Rhodes, a 16 year veteran was court martialed in May, found guilty of cruelty and impeding an investigation.
+But Sergeant Rhodes, a 16-year veteran, was court-martialed in May, found guilty of cruelty, and impeding an investigation.

 He was dishonorably discharged.